NguyenQuocThong2603/backend-quiz3/LodashAndArray.md

 // expected output: false
 ```

-#### &nbsp;&nbsp;&nbsp; **Array.isArray()**
+#### **Array.isArray()**

-&nbsp;&nbsp;&nbsp; `Array.isArray()` checks if the passed value is an Array.
-It does not check the value's prototype
-chain, nor does it rely on the Array constructor it is &nbsp;&nbsp;&nbsp;attached to.
+`Array.isArray()` checks if the passed value is an Array.
+It does not check the value's prototype chain, nor does it rely on the Array constructor it isattached to.
 It returns true for any value that was created using the array literal syntax or the Array constructor.
-This makes it safe to use with cross-realm &nbsp;&nbsp;&nbsp;objects, where the identity of the Array constructor is different and would therefore cause instanceof Array to fail.
+This makes it safe to use with cross-realmobjects, where the identity of the Array constructor is different and would therefore cause instanceof Array to fail.

 ```js
 // all following calls return true